-To determine the geographical location of an average Siemens Gamesa 2.6 MW European wind farm, an analysis has been performed including the location of all the WTGs with a nominal power between 2.5 MW and 3.0 MW which have been sold by Siemens Gamesa during the last 5 years (2014-2018).
-Starting from that information, 4 different European countries have been considered, covering a 75.3% of the total installed power in Europe.
-The following table, contains the 4 selected locations including their relative representativeness within the LCA and the number of installed machines in the virtual site.
+To determine the geographical location of an average Siemens Gamesa 5.X European wind farm, an analysis has been performed including the location of all the 5.X WTGs which have been already sold by Siemens Gamesa to be commissioned in the future 2 years (2022-23).
+Starting from that information, just 1 European country has been considered, taking into account that it covers 90.8% of the total future installed power in Europe for this platform.
+The following table, contains the selected locations including their relative representativeness within the LCA and the number of installed machines in the virtual site.